IanOC1994/ArcLens-Photography/README.md

 The following are a list of tools and technologies used in the creation of this project:

--HTML was used to create the site content
+- HTML was used to create the site content.
--CSS was used to style the site content
+- CSS was used to style the site content.
--CSS Root Variables were used to allow for reusable styles throughout the project.
+- CSS Root Variables were used to allow for reusable styles throughout the project.
--CSS Flexbox was used to create a more responsive and appealing layout.
+- CSS Flexbox was used to create a more responsive and appealing layout.
--Git Commands were used to ensure version control and the saving and proper storing of files to GitHub.
+- Git Commands were used to ensure version control and the saving and proper storing of files to GitHub.
--Gitpod used as a cloud based integrated development environment for the creatiion of files and file structures.
+- Gitpod used as a cloud based integrated development environment for the creatiion of files and file structures.
--GitHub Pages were used for the deployment and hosting of the site.
+- GitHub Pages were used for the deployment and hosting of the site.
--Fontawesome used to source icons for social media links.
+- Fontawesome used to source icons for social media links.
--Favicon.io was used to convert the icon I wished to use for the site browser tab.
+- Favicon.io was used to convert the icon I wished to use for the site browser tab.
--TinyPNG was used to reduce image sizes.
+- TinyPNG was used to reduce image sizes.

 ## Testing